bonigarcia/webdrivermanager/README.md

 	at io.github.bonigarcia.wdm.BrowserManager.manage(BrowserManager.java:163)
 ```

-In order to avoid this problem, [authenticated requests] should be done).
+In order to avoid this problem, [authenticated requests] should be done.
 The procedure is the following:

 1. Create a pair token/secret in your [GitHub account]
 2. Tell WebDriverManager the value of this pair token/secret.
 To do that you should use the configuration keys ``wdm.gitHubTokenName`` and ``wdm.gitHubTokenSecret``.
 You can pass them as command line Java parameters as follows: